Seven Stages of Agile Transformation Journey

 - Enhanced flexibility in product delivery

-- By ensuring a well-ordered partnership between development and testing, it prevents project-running errors.
+- Ensuring a well-ordered partnership between development and testing, it prevents project-running errors.

-- Enables employees to work with more autonomy and independence, which contributes to building a healthy organisational culture.
+- Enables employees to work with more autonomy and independence, which contributes to building a healthy organizational culture.

-- The methodology also makes organisations skilled in embracing changes without upsetting the product development cycle.
+- The methodology also makes organizations skilled in embracing changes without upsetting the product development cycle.

 - Another highly valued benefit is the coordination and accord among product owners, scrum masters, and development teams.